whitemike889/azure-dm-client/docs/limpet.md

     https://docs.microsoft.com/en-us/azure/iot-dps/tutorial-provision-device-to-hub#enrolldevice

 #### Register a device with IoT Hub via DPS - first boot time
+Use this registration process if you like to register the device with an IoT Hub during first boot.
 This is a sample test code written in limpet to use the dps client api's.
 Feel free to pick up the code and use it in your customized solution.

 * Run the below command in remote PowerShell connection to register the current device in IotHub using DPS service.